mqingcs/Project-VERITAS-The-Digital-Truth-Lens/docs/CHROME_STORE_DESCRIPTION.md

 *   **Spot Manipulation**: Detect "Fallacy Clusters"—dense networks of logical errors often used in coordinated disinformation campaigns.
 *   **Smart Search**: Type an entity name (e.g., "Elon Musk") and instantly zoom to its node in the galaxy of data.

+#### 🔬 "Deep Dive" Selection
+Sometimes the automatic scan misses a subtle detail.
+You can force the agents to focus.
+*   **Action**: Highlight a specific paragraph -> Right Click -> **"Veritas: Deep Dive"**.
+*   **The Magic**: This triggers a focused, high-intensity analysis.
+Veritas will perform multiple search queries for *just that paragraph*, cross-referencing dates, names, and figures with much higher scrutiny than the full-page scan.

+#### 🌍 Cross-Lingual Forensics
+Read a Chinese news report and verify it against English sources instantly.
+Veritas bridges the language gap, allowing you to fact-check local narratives against global ground truths.

 ---

 ### 🎯 WHY YOU NEED VERITAS

-#### For the Researcher & Student
-Stop citing bad sources.
-Use Veritas to instantly vet articles, find primary sources, and ensure your references are solid.
-The **Knowledge Graph** helps you find connections you might have missed.
+*   **For the Researcher**: Stop citing bad sources.
+Instantly vet articles and find primary sources.

-#### For the News Junkie
-Break out of the echo chamber.
-When you read a partisan article, Veritas will highlight where the author is using *Strawman* arguments to misrepresent the other side.
-It forces you to confront the raw facts, stripped of emotional spin.

-#### For the Debater & Critical Thinker
-Sharpen your mind.
-By seeing logical fallacies highlighted in real-time, you train your brain to spot them even when the extension is off.
-Veritas is a dojo for your critical thinking skills.

-#### For the Financial Analyst
-Cut through the hype.
-When reading market news or press releases, use Ratio to extract the hard numbers and Veritas to verify them against historical data.
-Ignore the "To the Moon!" sentiment; focus on the fundamentals.
+*   **For the Investor**: Cut through the hype.
+Extract hard numbers and verify them against historical data.
+*   **For the Debater**: Train your brain to spot logical fallacies in real-time.
+*   **For the Skeptic**: Don't trust.
+Verify.

 ---

 ### 🎨 DESIGN PHILOSOPHY: DIGITAL BRUTALISM

-We are tired of "friendly," rounded, soft-UI corporate software.
+We reject the "clean corporate" aesthetic.
 Truth isn't soft.
 It's hard, sharp, and sometimes uncomfortable.

-Veritas embraces **Digital Brutalism**:
-*   **High Contrast**: Neon Cyan and Gold against Void Black.
+*   **High Contrast**: Neon Cyan (#00F0FF) and Gold (#FFD700) against Void Black.
 *   **Monospace Typography**: `JetBrains Mono` for code-like precision.
 *   **Raw Data**: We show you the confidence scores, the source links, and the reasoning.
 No "Magic Box" AI that hides its work.
-*   **Glitch Aesthetics**: The UI breathes, flickers, and reacts.
-It feels like a piece of cyberpunk tech from a future where information is a weapon.

 ---